tsaklidis/greek-balda/README.md

 <h4>A puzzle game.
 The purpose is to create words and win the computer.</h4>
-Check the live version at:
+Searching algorithm has to be improved, long search crashes browsers <br> Check the live version at:
 <br>
 https://tsaklidis.gr/balda/index.php